YUL-git/YUL-git/README.md

 ## 🏆 AI Challenge & Projects
 `[In Progress] in 2023 LG LG Life Health Demand Forecast`

-`[In Progress] in 2023 A project to promote tourism and culture using generative AI`

 `[In Progress] in 2023 SKT FLY AI Hackathon`

 🥇`[1st Place] in 2023 LG Display Quality Classification AI Challenge`